 Any fee required for filing is payable to the Clerk of Court.
 Fees for electronically filing a new civil case, a notice of appeal, or a pro hac vice application must be paid online through Pay.gov (via PACER) through the regular electronic filing process in CM/ECF.
-For fees that cannot be paid via CM/ECF and PACER, filers may pay by credit card, check, or money order; cash is not accepted for payment of any fee.
-If appropriate, the Clerk's Office will document the receipt of these fees on the docket.
+For fees that cannot be paid via CM/ECF and PACER, filers may pay by credit card, check, or money order.
+The Clerk's Office will document the receipt of fees not paid via Pay.gov on the docket with a text-only entry.
 The Court will not maintain billing or debit accounts for attorneys or law firms.